 Petroleum related diving

 Norsok U-103 provide specific guidance for decompression planning of inshore, Nitrox diving.
 We have described this in some further detail (Rev A12).
+An earlier provision in NORSOK U-103 2014 ed) stipulated extended decompression time for Nitrox diing with bottom times exceeding that allowed at the actual diving depth.
+This particular provision has been removed in the 2019 edition and the text modified accordingly (Rev 18).

 The example (Serial 4) was not appropriately designed with respect to diving depth causing pO2 to be excessively high.
 The depth has been changed to avoid this concern (Rev A5)